tatumio/tatum-js/examples/xdc-example/README.md

 - How to send transaction using kms
 - generate virtual account for XLM
 - assign deposit address to virtual account
-- How to send transaction using Gas pump

 ## How to start